How to Start a New Garden

 We spent 23 years in my former home.
-And I installed several garden beds for different reasons.
+And I installed several new beds for different reasons.
 From flower gardening to growing vegetables or hiding equipment, I spent several years growing my gardens.

-To give you an idea just how much I did, here are a few new gardens that I created and why:
+To give you an idea of how much I did, here are a few new gardens that I created and why:

 - the front border is an everblooming cottage-style perennial garden that attracts pollinators